shikhin/tart/README.md

 #Tart

-[Tart](/Shikhin/Tart/) is an experimental OS designed for the Raspberry Pi.
-It's main motive is to let the author as well as others learn more about the ARM architecture.
+[Tart](/Shikhin/Tart/) is an experimental OS designed to be a Unix clone.
+It's main motive is to let the author as well as others learn more about Unix, as well as OSes in general.

 #Help